Share on

 Voluntary Action Shetland

 Voluntary Action Shetland (VAS) is a registered charity SC017286, and our role is to support the needs of the local Shetland Community.
-We support unpaid carers through Shetland Carers.
+We provide support to local carers by providing the below:

 What can Shetland Carers offer?

-We can offer information, advice, signposting and support to local carers and carers groups to help make life a little easier for carers and the people they care for.
+We can offer information, advice and signposting to local carers and carers groups to help make life a little easier for carers and the people they care for.

 Shetland Carers Strategy